tukeshwar/automation-with-chatgpt/README.md

 - Windows operating system (Will add for MacOS soon)
 - AutoHotKey software
 - SpringBoot application from this repo (to be eliminated in the future)
 - In order for the SpringBoot Integration App to be authenticated by the ChatGPT API, it is required to configure the ChatGPT authentication key as an environment variable "spring.ai.openai.api-key".
-Further information is provided following sections.
+Additional details will be provided in the subsequent sections.

 # How to run or setup
 1) Begin by installing the AutoHotKey software (https://www.autohotkey.com/) on your Windows system.